ndoxx/wcore/NOTES.md

 Computations are correct, sources: wiki, matlab code for quat2rotm and http://www.euclideanspace.com/maths/geometry/rotations/conversions/quaternionToMatrix/

-Mah code gives good rotation matrices from quats compared to what matlab outputs for the same quats.
+My code gives good rotation matrices from quats compared to what matlab outputs for the same quats.
 => wrong axis/angle initialization ? (which also seems mathematically rigorous).
 Same result using Tait-Bryan angles initialization.
 Damn, nigga.